-Triplog Reset resets the Triplog to zero, and will appear in the menu if a Temp/Speed Accessory is connected and the paddlewheel has moved at least once, or if an optional-purchase GPS Receiver is connected.
+Triplog Reset resets the Triplog to zero, and will appear in the menu if a Temp/Speed Accessory is connected and the paddlewheel has moved at least once, or if the GPS Receiver is connected.
 The Triplog provides the following information: timer for elapsed time, distance traveled since last reset, and average speed.